ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 ### Service

-Service files are used to specify port and protocol information for your application.
+Service files are used to specify port and protocol information for your application and are also used to bundle together the set of pods created by the deployment.

 See the contents of the `service.yml` file below: